-A lighter, more flavourful version of a favourite springtime soup!
+A fresher version of a favourite springtime soup!

 This cheerful soup embraces all that’s wonderful about springtime – fresh new vegetables and herbs just waiting to be transformed into bright, tasty dishes.
 Asparagus is ideal for soup and this variation is lighter than some as it has less cream, yet is full of flavour.
 I love this recipe because it uses all parts of the asparagus – the tough ends to enhance the stock; the middle parts to give the soup substance and the tips for an impressive garnish, along with the deliciously flavoured goat cheese.
 Use minced chives if you can’t get your hands on pretty little chive blossoms.

 - 1 1/2 pounds (675 grams) fresh asparagus (about 20 – 24 stalks), rinsed

 - 4 cups (1 L) chicken or vegetable stock